Author Archives: Mary

 You must be ready to innovate and cajole your child to start participating in this exercise.
 Nowhere during the whole regimen should you lose your patience if there is any untoward incident.
 Just keep on working with your daughter and get all the information required for proper potty training to help you make informed decision for your kid to learn the proper use of toilet hygiene.

 There are many articles available on the internet that deal with potty training your toddler and all of them have a common point: the gender of the child plays a major role in the start of this exercise as boys tend to start later and require a longer period of time as compared to girls.
 Of course there are always exceptions.
-There is no doubt that girls tend to learn the intricacies related to potty training in a faster manner but in the end, it must be kept in mind that every child is unique in his or her way.
+There is no doubt that girls tend to learn the intricacies related to potty training in a faster manner.
+In the end, keep in mind that every child is unique in his or her way.

 A majority of parents wait until their toddler reaches the age of two and half or three years.
 This is generally practiced due to the fact that when a kid reaches this age, he starts to show control of his bladder and bowel movements.
-There is no sure shot guarantee that your child may be ready to start using the potty at this age as there are some exceptional cases where a child doesn’t becomes interested in toilet training until he reaches three to four years old.
+There is no sure fire guarantee that your child will be ready to start using the potty at this age.
+There are some exceptional cases where a child doesn’t becomes interested in toilet training until he reaches three to four years old.

 Potty training should start when your toddler starts showing signs of readiness.
 These signs may include: